-Unity’s award-winning Demo team, the creators of Adam and Book of the Dead, is working on a new short film called The Heretic.
+Unity’s award-winning Demo team, the creators of Adam and Book of the Dead, created a new short film called The Heretic.
 It’s a real-time cinematic running at 30 fps at 1440p on a consumer-class desktop PC.
 The first part of the project was revealed at GDC 2019.Watch The Heretic GDC reveal

 Visual quality out of the box

 The Heretic uses a broad range of Unity’s graphics features, including every possible aspect of the High-Definition Render Pipeline (HDRP).
-In 2019, it is possible to achieve close to cinematic visuals in real-time with the help of Unity’s built-in area lights, high-quality shadows, volumetrics, reflections, advanced materials and more.
-HDRP is now a fully featured, production-ready working environment.
+In 2019, it’s possible to achieve close to cinematic visuals in real-time with the help of Unity’s built-in area lights, high-quality shadows, volumetrics, reflections, advanced materials and more.

-The cinematic look of The Heretic demo was achieved with the latest version of Unity’s post-processing features: motion blur, bloom, depth of field, film grain, color grading, and Panini projection.
-In Unity 2019.1, they have been upgraded to be more physically correct and are now deeply integrated with HDRP.
+The cinematic look of The Heretic demo was achieved with the latest version of Unity’s post-processing features integrated in HDRP: motion blur, bloom, depth of field, film grain, color grading, and Panini projection.

-The Visual Effect Graph is used throughout the project for various effects, in order to achieve increased volumetric ambience and to augment existing code-driven VFX.
+The production team used Visual Effect Graph throughout the project for various effects, in order to achieve increased volumetric ambience and to augment existing code-driven VFX.

 Taking on the challenge of creating a realistic digital human